2023 Hawai’i Wildfires – Insurance Claim and Recovery Help

 Taking it in and Getting Started

-President Biden has approved a major disaster declaration related to this event.
-Please check this page on the FEMA website for updates and information about how to apply for assistance.
+President Biden approved a major disaster declaration related to this event.
+Please check this page on the FEMA website for updates and information on their assistance offerings.

 - Primeros Pasos Despues de un Incendio Forestal